Russ Harvey Consulting - Computer and Internet Services

 Update Your Device

 WannaCry hit organizations around the world hard in May 2017, infecting over 200,000 computers in three days.
 Yet a patch for the exploited EternalBlue vulnerability had been available for a month before the attack.
-Updates and patches need to be installed immediately and have an automatic setting.

 Check Point Blog